min2ha/ukwa-site/content/target/69015/index.en.md

   "subject": "Brexit"
 }

-# Lawyers for Britain: [Letter from Geoffrey Cox on legal aspects of the EU-UK Common Rule Book]

 Letter written to clarify the issues of law that affect the proposal contained in the White Paper for a “common rule book” relating to trade in goods between the EU and the United Kingdom.